Amir Hampel is a professor at New York University Shanghai.

 ethnographic insights from the heart of China

-I am a cultural and medical anthropologist specializing in contemporary China.
+I am an anthropologist specializing in therapeutic cultures and in contemporary China.
 I have been studying and working in greater China since 2003, including in Shanghai, Beijing, Shenzhen, Kunming, Hong Kong, and Taipei.
 I completed doctoral studies at the University of Chicago’s Department of Comparative Human Development, a world-leading center for the study of human behavior across social and cultural contexts.
 I have over fifteen years of experience conducting qualitative research using participant observation, interviews, focus groups, surveys, and analysis of texts including best-selling books, news reports, and social media content.

 –

-I am in dialogue with young content creators, psychotherapists, and Chinese medicine clinicians.
-I have given extensive public lectures, consulted for media platforms, and collaborated with youth organizations and market research firms in China.
+I am in dialogue with content creators, psychotherapists, and Chinese medicine clinicians.
+I have given extensive academic and public lectures, consulted for media platforms, and collaborated with youth organizations and market research firms in China.
 I am a professor at New York University Shanghai, where I teach about qualitative methods, Chinese youth culture, and about the anthropology of China, mental health, and medicine.
-I have taught courses for the University of Chicago, Southern University of Science and Technology, and New York University, and have led seminars at Renmin University of China, Harbin Institute of Technology (Shenzhen), Peking University, and the Council on International Educational Exchange.
+I have taught courses for the University of Chicago, Southern University of Science and Technology, and New York University, and I am advising graduate students at Johns Hopkins University, Oxford, and the University of Chicago.

 ☙